My Golden Visa immigration services logo

 Entertainment and leisure.
 The cost of entertainment and leisure activities, such as going to the cinema, visiting museums, or participating in recreational activities, can vary.
 Budapest offers a wide range of cultural and recreational opportunities at various price points.

-Key Takeaways on Hungary Golden Visa
+Key Takeaways on the Hungary Golden Visa

 Frequently Asked Questions